Flora Reviews… Today I’m sharing my thoughts about Shadow of Night (All Souls Trilogy #2) by Deborah Harkness.

 Shadow of Night brings us a rich and splendid tapestry of alchemy, magic, and history, taking us through the loop of time to deliver a deepening love story, a tale of blood, passion, and the knotted strands of the past.

 Funnily enough, although this book is the middle part of a trilogy, I don’t think that you have to read “A Discovery of Witches” to enjoy this one.
-I read them over 14 months apart and could remember very little detail from before. ;-) Relevant information is always recapped when necessary throughout the book.
+I read the books over 14 months apart and could remember very little detail from before. ;-) Relevant information is always recapped when necessary throughout the book.
 However, as with any series that involves the same characters, existing readers may feel a more in depth connection and experience a deeper understanding.

 …So, what did I like about it?